ibm-cloud-docs/containers/cs_versions_changelog.md

 ### Changelog for worker node fix pack 1.9.10_1524, released 20 September 2018
 {: #1910_1524}

+The following table shows the changes that are included in the worker node fix pack 1.9.10_1524.
+{: shortdesc}

 <table summary="Changes that were made since version 1.9.10_1523">
 <caption>Changes since version 1.9.10_1523</caption>